digitalbazaar/bedrock-native-app/README.md

 ```

 ### App Icons and Splash Screens
-Are managed by `@capacitor/assets`.
-[Docs for the assets tool are here.](https://capacitorjs.com/docs/guides/splash-screens-and-icons)
+Assets are managed by `@capacitor/assets`.
+[Docs](https://capacitorjs.com/docs/guides/splash-screens-and-icons) for the assets tool.

 Assests for icons and Splash Screens go into the `/resources` dir.